 So whenever I am on a private tour of Tel Aviv I talk about Yitzhak Rabin Memorial.
 In fact, the assassination of Yitzhak Rabin took place in November 1995 at 21:30.
 Undoubtedly it was a pivoting moment in Israeli history.
 Furthermore, the assassin, an Israeli, religious Jew ultranationalist named Yigal Amir, radically opposed Prime Minister Yitzhak Rabin’s peace initiative; particularly the signing of the Oslo Accords.
 Next to where Rabin was shot in Tel Aviv today stands a memorial honoring his memory.
 Just between city hall and Gan Ha’ir Shopping Mall.

 The monument is composed of uneven basalt slabs of stone; which represent the undercurrents of the Israeli society that were bubbling under the surface that seemed solid but beneath were about to erupt; like it happened in November 1995.
-On my Tel Aviv private tours, I tend to mention Rabin that for me his assassination was like the assassination of John F. Kennedy for Americans.
-This was to this day the only political assassination of a Prime Minister in Israel.
-I can only hope this low point in Israeli society won’t happen again.
+On my Tel Aviv private tours, I tend to mention Rabin that his assassination was like the assassination of John F. Kennedy for Americans.
+This was, to this day, the only political assassination of a Prime Minister in Israel.
+I hope this low point in Israeli society won’t happen again.

 So Yitzhak Rabin was assassinated after a peace rally.
 In addition, in the days following the event, thousands of Israelis gathered at the square to commemorate Rabin.
 The young people who came to mourn Rabin were dubbed the “Candles Youth” A segment of the graffiti they drew upon the nearby walls has been preserved.